-The Company's products may be sold under subscription contracts with control passing to the customer at the end of the lease term, which is generally 36 months.
-These arrangements are considered to be sales-type leases, where the present value of all cash flows to be received within the arrangement is recognized upon shipment to the customer as lease revenue.
+The Company's products may be sold under subscription agreements with unencumbered title passing to the customer at the end of the lease term, which is generally 36 months.
+These arrangements are considered to be sales-type leases, where the present value of all cash flows to be received under the agreement is recognized upon shipment to the customer as lease revenue.

 A financing receivable is a contractual right to receive money, on demand or on fixed or determinable dates, that is recognized as an asset on the Company's consolidated balance sheets.
-The Company's financing receivables, consisting of its sales-type leases, totaled \$40,377 and \$53,887 at December 31, 2022 and 2021, respectively, and are included in accounts receivable and long-term receivables on the consolidated balance sheets.
+The Company's financing receivables, consisting of sales-type leases, totaled \$32,393 and \$40,377 at December 31, 2023 and 2022, respectively, and are included in accounts receivable and long-term receivables on the consolidated balance sheets.
 The Company evaluates the credit quality of an obligor at lease inception and monitors credit quality over the term of the underlying transactions.

-The Company performed an assessment of the allowance for doubtful accounts as of December 31, 2022 and 2021.
-Based upon such assessment, the Company recorded an allowance for doubtful totaling \$13,619 and \$11,997 as of December 31, 2022 and 2021, respectively.
+The Company performed an assessment of the allowance for expected credit losses as of December 31, 2023 and 2022.
+Based upon such assessment, the Company recorded an allowance for expected credit losses totaling \$7,415 and \$13,619 as of December 31, 2023 and 2022, respectively.
+The balance as of December 31, 2023 includes \$0.5 million due to the adoption of revised guidance of ASC 326 "Financial Instruments - Credit Losses" (Topic 326) Measurement of Credit Losses on Financial Instruments.

-A summary of the Company's accounts receivables is presented as follows:
+A summary of the Company's accounts receivables is presented below:

 As of December 31,

-2022 2021
+2023 2022

-Gross accounts receivable \$ 70,925 \$ 86,625
+Gross accounts receivable \$ 47,884 \$ 70,925

-Unearned income (3,354) (4,033)
+Unearned income (2,139) (3,354)

-Allowance for doubtful accounts (13,619) (11,997)
+Allowance for expected credit losses (7,415) (13,619)

-\$ 53,952 \$ 70,595
+\$ 38,330 \$ 53,952

 Reported as:

-Current trade receivables \$ 37,262 \$ 46,918
+Current trade receivables \$ 29,151 \$ 37,262

-Current unearned interest income (2,397) (2,678)
+Current unearned interest income (1,468) (2,397)

-Long-term trade receivables 20,044 27,710
+Long-term trade receivables 11,318 20,044

-Long-term unearned interest income (957) (1,355)
+Long-term unearned interest income (671) (957)

-\$ 53,952 \$ 70,595
+\$ 38,330 \$ 53,952

-Current subscription contracts are reported as part of accounts receivable.
-The following are the contractual commitments, net of allowance for doubtful accounts, to be received by the Company over the next 5 years:
+Current subscription agreements are reported as part of accounts receivable.
+The following are the contractual commitments, net of allowance for expected credit losses, to be received by the Company over the next 5 years:

-De cember 31,
+December 31,

-Total 2023 2024 2025 2026 2027
+Total 2024 2025 2026 2027 2028

 Current financing receivables, net of allowance of

-\$6,938 \$ 20,333 \$ 20,333 \$ \$ \$ \$
+\$486 \$ 21,075 \$ 21,075 \$ \$ \$ \$

-Long-term financing receivables, net of allowance
+Long-term financing receivables, net of allowance of

-of \$906 20,044 15,965 4,029 50
+\$77 11,318 8,923 2,327 68

-\$ 40,377 \$ 20,333 \$ 15,965 \$ 4,029 \$ 50 \$
+\$ 32,393 \$ 21,075 \$ 8,923 \$ 2,327 \$ 68 \$

 Accounts receivable do not bear interest and are typically not collateralized.
-The Company performs ongoing credit evaluations of its customers' financial condition and maintains an allowance for doubtful accounts.
-Uncollectible accounts are charged to expense when deemed uncollectible, and accounts receivable are presented net of an allowance for doubtful accounts.
+The Company performs credit evaluations on new and existing customers' financial condition and maintains an allowance for expected credit losses.
+Uncollectible accounts are charged to expense when deemed uncollectible, and accounts receivable are presented net of an allowance for expected credit losses.
 Accounts receivable are deemed past due in accordance with the contractual terms of the agreement.
 Actual losses may differ from the Company's estimates and could be material to its consolidated financial position, results of operations and cash flows.

-The allowance for doubtful accounts consisted of the following activity for years ended December 31, 2022 and 2021:
+The allowance for expected credit losses consisted of the following activity: